mhadaily/wikiup/README.md

 * Highlight text within a text search result
 * Possibly add text to speech
 * Search within category and list them
+* make it ready to run on all node versions

 ## Bug